Affiliate links on Android Authority may earn us a commission. Learn more.

 No. You will need your paired iPhone to reset your calibration data.

-As mentioned above, your device will continue to automatically calibrate over time.
-With this in mind, it’s important to always pick the correct workouts, and keep personal information such as weight, height, age, and gender up to date.
+As mentioned above, your device will continue to calibrate automatically over time.
+With this in mind, it’s important always to pick the correct workouts and keep personal information such as weight, height, age, and gender current.

 Your Apple Watch uses personal information such as your height, weight, age, gender, heart rate, and movement throughout the day to calculate how many calories you burn.